Node0o1/Live-IP-Scanner/README.md

   depending on your environment.

 #### **Run**
-  - From within the ScannerMan directory using CLI:
+  - From within the Live-IP-Scanner directory using CLI:
     ```console
     python main.py
     ```